SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-ui-componets.md

 tags: []
 ---

-# UI Components
-There are various UI Components that can be defined for your gem like you can divide a pane into section, add columns.
-You can have Scroll box, tabs, buttons, checkbox, etc.
+There are various UI Components that can be defined for your custom Gem such as Scroll boxes, tabs, buttons, and more!
+These UI Components can be grouped together in various type of Panels to create a custom User experiences when using the Gem.

-The `Dialog` object returned from here is serialized into JSON, sent to the UI and rendered there.
+After the `Dialog` object is defined, it's serialized as JSON, sent to the UI and rendered there.

-In this document we will see how to add different UI compnents in you Gem builder dialog with examples.
+In this document we will see how to add different UI compnents to an example Gem.
-Lets take below dialog function for example
+Let's take below dialog function for example

+## Dialog Types

+Depending on what kind of Gem you're creating, you'll have to define either a `Dialog` or a `DatasetDialog`:

-### Transform Dialog
+### Transformation Dialog

+The Dialog for Transformation Gems (any Gem that is not a Dataset Gem) are created using the `dialog` method, which must return a `Dialog` object.

+#### Example (Transform Dialog)

-The Dialog function defined in a transform gem returns a Dialog object.
+The Dialog function defined in a Transform Gem returns a Dialog object.

 ````mdx-code-block
 import Tabs from '@theme/Tabs';